salveron/StayFIT_HackPrague2020/README.md

 *Statistics* from their personal online banking account.
 We decided to use discount promotions for **small businesses products** as a motivation to study and develop financial freedom.

-The user authorizes with their phone number and chooses their main financial goal.
+The user authorizes with their phone number and chooses the main financial goal.
 After that he has an access for courses.
-After completing each course the user has to take a test and if all their answers are correct, they will get a promocode.
+After completing each course the user has to take a test and if all answers are correct, he will get a promocode.

 All discounts are listed in a **personal profile**.
 There are another two sections in personal profile: *Goals* and *My courses*.
 In *Goals* all financial tasks (e.g. *Spend less than 100$ next week*) are shown.
 Another way